pudly/schmopera-hugo/content/articles/anna-1.md

 youtube_url = ""

 +++
 Over the weekend the Metropolitan Opera announced that it "can no longer engage with artists or institutions that support Putin or are supported by him."

 It's a gesture of solidary and respect for Ukraine that is relatively small but certainly impactful.
 I'll admit I'm surprised by such decisive action from a big old institution like the Met — even pleasantly so.

-General manager Peter Gelb is letting the opera world ponder for itself exactly who might be the subject of the Met's newly severed ties.
+General manager Peter Gelb is letting the opera world ponder for itself exactly who might be the subjects of the Met's newly severed ties.
 Gelb does elaborate to _The New York Times_ about the Met's upcoming production of _Lohengrin_, which was supposed to use sets and costumes from the Bolshoi.

 "We’re scrambling, but I think we’ll have no choice but to physically build our own sets and costumes," Mr. Gelb told _The New York Times_, adding that the Met's five-year relationship with the Bolshoi would be lost in the "collateral damage" of Putin's actions.